Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 The calming effect of a weighted blanket is especially useful for children who have trouble sleeping.
 Many parents notice that their children breathe more calmly and sleep more deeply under a weighted blanket.
 This applies to children with and without developmental disorders.

 For children with sensory processing issues or high sensitivity, a weighted blanket can also be very useful.
-These children often struggle to process stimuli, especially after a busy day.
-The deep pressure stimulation of the blanket helps them to process these stimuli better, making them less fatigued and more focused.
+These children often have difficulty processing stimuli, especially after a busy day.
+The deep pressure stimulation of the blanket helps them process these stimuli better, making them less tired and more focused.

 In short, a weighted blanket provides comfort and helps create a relaxing sleep environment for your child.